Abortion supporter harasses peaceful pro-life activist in viral video

 A Las Vegas man has been arrested and charged with murder after being accused of intentionally causing a 12-car pileup in an effort to kill his pregnant girlfriend.

-Nineteen-year-old Jose Gutierrez was the driver in a multi-vehicle accident that left 12 cars damaged and two people dead.
+Nineteen-year-old Jose Gutierrez was the driver in a multi-vehicle accident that left 12 cars damaged and three people dead, including his girlfriend's preborn baby.

 Police say Gutierrez intentionally caused the accident in an effort to kill 20-year-old Adilene Duran Rincon.